 Oral Conscious Sedation

 Rather than wearing a mask during the entirety of their dental work, this is oral sedation, meaning it’s taken via pill form.
 It’s also a great option for those who fear needles.
 It’s more moderate sedation so patients may feel drowsy/more groggy.
 The oral sedative will be taken approximately an hour before your appointment so you will just sit in the waiting room for the time being.
 It’ll help to induce relaxation and anxiety control.
 You will need a friend or family member to drive you home afterwards.

-IV sedation dentistry is a little different.
+IV sedation dentistry, including Sleep Dentistry Hamilton, is a little different.
 It’s much like general anesthesia where you’ll be completely unconscious, so it provides deep sedation and relaxation.
 It’s one of the quickest ways to receive sedation as it’s applied via an IV line, therefore, it’s best if you’re not afraid of needles.
 A dentist anesthesiologist will monitor your pulse, breathing and blood pressure while you’re asleep to ensure you are perfectly healthy and safe.
 Because you may still feel groggy when you wake up, you’ll need a dedicated driver to take you home.

 Sedation Dentistry Can Be Used For Multiple Procedures